 Of myself forever reproaching myself, (for who more foolish than I, and who more faithless?)

-Another hero of 19th-century American letters writes: ‘I should not talk so much about myself if there were anybody else whom I knew as well.
-Unfortunately, I am confined to this theme by the narrowness of my experience.’
 Thus reads Thoreau’s classic apology for autobiography, which opens Walden.
-What resonates in these lines is, in part, the paradox they observe: accurate as Thoreau may be in assessing the ‘narrowness’ of his experience, we know also that it is precisely by the exquisite range of possible experience an individual may have, that the autobiographical mode gains its relevance and value.
-It is also by virtue of this exquisite range that autobiographical work risks exposing the depths of one’s misunderstanding of another – risks the ‘gaps’ and ‘falsities’ to which Friedrich is so alert.
+What resonates in these lines is the paradox they observe: accurate as Thoreau may be in assessing the ‘narrowness’ of his experience, we know too that it is precisely from the exquisite range of experience an individual may have that autobiography gains resonance.
+It is also by virtue of this exquisite range that autobiography risks exposing the depth of one’s own misunderstanding or enshrining in the mind of its audience the ‘errors’ to which Friedrich is so alert.

-Thoreau’s apology for autobiography is the epigraph to From Root to Flower (2004), a collection of poetry by Su’s father, Paul Friedrich, to which (along with other works of his) Su makes reference in Sink or Swim.
-The discomfort of being misunderstood is a persistant undercurrent of the film, and is brought out by Su’s engagement with autobiographical poems by her father.
-These sharply reveal the schisms between their experiences, and the extent of his failure to perceive or understand her feelings.
-One such instance takes place over sequential sections titled ‘Flesh,’ and ‘Envy,’ in which Friedrich (Su) details the aforementioned disastrous trip to Mexico, and her discovery, 10 years later, of a poem her father wrote about sending her home alone.
-The poem closes with the declaration ‘Your eyes at our parting condensed all children orphaned by divorce / A glance through a film of tears at a father dwindling to a speck,’ to which the narration in Sink or Swim responds: ‘he still didn't realize that he had been acting like a scorned and vengeful lover and that hers had not been the tears of an orphaned child, but those of a frustrated teenage girl who had had to pay for a crime she didn't commit.’
-Friedrich, whose autobiographical films move with rigorous, almost compulsive determination to preserve paradoxical truths, knows intimately the discomfort of featuring in somebody else’s autobiographical project.
+Thoreau’s apology for autobiography is the epigraph to From Root to Flower (2004), a collection of poetry by Su’s father, Paul Friedrich, to which (along with other works of his) she makes reference in Sink or Swim.
+The discomfort of being misunderstood is a persistent undercurrent in the film, and one brought out by Friedrich’s engagement with her father’s autobiographical poems.
+These sharply reveal schisms between their experiences, and the extent of his failure to perceive or understand her feelings.
+One such instance unfolds over sequential sections titled ‘Flesh’, and ‘Envy’, which detail the aforementioned disastrous trip to Mexico, and Su’s discovery, 10 years later, of a poem her father wrote about sending her home.
+The poem closes with the declaration ‘Your eyes at our parting condensed all children orphaned by divorce / A glance through a film of tears at a father dwindling to a speck’, to which the narration in Sink or Swim responds:

-Sink or Swim works to make sense of a childhood, and in so doing, succeeds in weaving an uncompromisingly complex portrait of a family dynamic where a more straightforward tale of a family wrecked by a domineering, careless father would be possible.
-Seeing Red reflects on the mechanics of how such preservation of paradox can be achieved through variation in articulation.
-The dogged pursuit of complexity these films exhibit is one tactic against the threat of being rendered oversimply (and the crime of rendering another so).
-Still, a subtle alternative, entertained if not enacted, slowly emerges between the films: the paradoxical truth of experience can be sketched out through a proliferation of articulation, certainly.
-Or, it can be preserved via intense privacy.
-Brief instances in each film suggest what it might mean to vanquish the threat of being misunderstood by simply removing the opportunity for others to form an understanding of you, whatsoever. ¾ of the way through Seeing Red, Friedrich prepares to film another diary entry when, concerned that she might be overheard by someone in the next room, she resolves to wait until she can be certain of privacy.
-It is a fascinating moment, as we the audience are reflect on the intimate access to Friedrich’s inner world, that we have perhaps taken for granted up to this point.
 In Sink or Swim, the section titled ‘Journalism’ has a similar effect.
 It includes an anecdote of privacy invaded: ‘the girl’ is gifted a diary – complete with a lock and key – and on its first page, scrawls the declaration, “if anybody reads this diary, they are very mean.
 It is personal.’
-When her parents’ eventually divorce, ‘the girl’ keeps this a secret from all her friends, but eventually writes about it in her diary.
+When her parents eventually divorce, ‘the girl’ keeps this secret from all of her friends, but eventually writes about it in her diary.
 She writes in pencil, as opposed to her preferred pen, and later returns to find the entry about her parents divorce has been erased.
-‘Her mother was the only possible suspect.’
-These scenes adumbrate a road not taken, an alternative to the proliferation of variation which Sink or Swim employs and Seeing Red celebrates.
-Namely, the avoidance of articulating oneself publically, altogether, electing instead to exist in silent, uninterpretable privacy.
+‘Her mother was the only possible suspect’.
+These scenes adumbrate a road not taken, an alternative to the proliferation of variation which Sink or Swim employs and Seeing Red celebrates: avoidance of articulating oneself publicly altogether, in favour of silent, uninterpretable privacy.
 One cannot help but think of Dickinson’s ever-striking lines, ‘That polar privacy / A soul admitted to itself— / Finite infinity.’
-Of course, this possibility is eclipsed by the fact that we are seeing these films at all, but it is stubbornly, paradoxically, present nevertheless.
+Of course, this possibility is eclipsed by the very fact of the films, but is stubbornly, paradoxically, present nevertheless.

 —